telerik/winforms-docs/pivotgrid/drilldown.md

 {{endregion}}

-The underlying data can be retrieved by handling the newly-introduced __GetUnderlyingDataCompleted__ event and accessing the __DrillDownCompletedEventArgs__ arguments:
+The underlying data can be retrieved by handling the __GetUnderlyingDataCompleted__ event and accessing the __DrillDownCompletedEventArgs__ arguments:

 * __Result__: An IEnumerable representing the result of the underlying data extraction operation.
 * __InnerExceptions__: A *read-only* collection with the thrown exceptions during the underlying data extraction.